 Steward Machine Co. v.
 Davis, 301 U.S. 548, 57 S.Ct.
 883, 81 L.Ed.
 1279 (1937).
 Social Security Act.

 United States v.
 Darby, 312 U.S. 100, 61 S.Ct.
 451, 85 L.Ed.
 609 (1941).
 Fair Labor Standards Act.
-Bituminous Coal Conservation Act of 1935.

 Wickard v.
 Filburn, 317 U.S. 111, 113-117 (Facts), 118-129 (Part II), 63 S.Ct.
 82, 87 L.Ed.
 122 (1942).

 Heart of Atlanta Motel v.
-United States, 379 U.S. 241, 242-262 (Court opinion), 85 S.Ct.
-348, 13 L.Ed.2d 258 (1964).
+United States, 379 U.S. 241, 85 S.Ct.
+348, 13 L.Ed.2d 258 (1964)(excerpt).
 1964 Civil Rights Act: urban restaurant and motel.

 Katzenbach v.
 McClung, 379 U.S. 294, 295-305 (Court opinion), 85 S.Ct.
 377, 13 L.Ed.2d 290 (1964).
 1964 Civil Rights Act: rural restaurant.